Space and Movement

 Getting from place to place is a generally simple affair.
 Walking characters move at three miles per hour on average, and can run at a speed equal, in miles per hour, to their Strength times three (maximum of 30 MPH).
 A body can reach anywhere within close combat distance and still perform an action within one exchange, or near missile distance in that time without performing an action (unless charging).

-If moving vertically, a character can ascend or descend one story (approximately twelve feet) each exchange safely, assuming access to the proper equipment or circumstances (either stairs, climbing accessories, or at least minimal hand holds).
+If moving vertically, a character can ascend or descend one story (approximately twelve feet) each exchange safely, assuming access to the proper equipment or circumstances (either stairs, climbing accessories, or at least minimal handholds).
 Attempting to climb faster, whether moving up or down, requires a challenging difficulty Strength action, the failure of which indicates that the character has fallen.

-A character who is swimming may travel at one sixth the rate of a walking character, whether taking it easy or swimming their hearts out.
+A character who is swimming may travel at one-sixth the rate of a walking character, whether taking it easy or swimming their hearts out.
 This applies whether the swimmer is on the surface or deep beneath the waves.
 Of course, currents may act to help or hinder a swimmer, either greatly enhancing their effective speed, holding them in place, or even moving them in a direction they would not prefer.

 A slightly more complex mode of movement is leaping.
 Most characters who have the ability to walk can at least manage a modest jump, the extent of which depends on their anatomy and physical condition.
-In order to determine a character's base ability to leap, subtract the intensity of their weight, as determined on table 1, from their Strength score, which gives one their resultant jumping ability (with a minimum score of 1).
+To determine a character's base ability to leap, subtract the intensity of their weight, as determined on table 1, from their Strength score, which gives one their resultant jumping ability (with a minimum score of 1).

 For example, let us consider a character with a Strength score of eight, who weighs in at 200 pounds.
 As 200 pounds is a weight intensity of six, subtract that from the character's Strength score of eight to receive a value of two.
 That is this example character's ability to leap - which will not improve unless their weight changes, or they acquire the means to utilize super jumping in some manner or another.